otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 The machine has the following states:

 * Start
-* Waiting for R Auth
+* Waiting for Auth-R
-* Waiting for I Auth
+* Waiting for Auth-I
 * Encrypted Message
 * Finished